dwp/dataworks-aws-ingest-consumers/README.md

 make bootstrap
 ```

-You must also do this after every change top the terraform variables and inputs required by this repo.
+You must also do this after every change to the terraform variables and inputs required by this repo.

 ## Updating Concourse Pipelines